multitudes/Python_am_Freitag/README.md

 <h3 id="Swap">Swapping values in Python</h3>

-In Python it is very easy to swap two values like the below example with two ints
+In Python it is very easy to swap two values like the below example with two ints:

 ```python
 # Swaps two integers
 x = 1